dams-mcda/Dams-MCDA/README.md

 ==========================

-R / Shiny Web Application
+* R / Shiny Web Application

+* Docker container for hosting

+* Apache Configuration for Proxying from host to Docker Containe

 ## Developers